 What are the tasks of a Chair?

 Chairpersons are responsible for a committee’s dais.
 They are moderating the flow of debate and the voting procedure according to parliamentary rules of procedure.
 Moreover, they assist their delegates whenever needed and make sure that all Delegates in their committee are acting according to the rules of procedure.
 Additionally, Chairpersons are responsible for preparing a study guide in advance of the conference in order to give their delegates some background information regarding the topics to be discussed in the committee.
 A really good Chairperson is motivated, has a very good command of English, both spoken and written, knows the topics to be discussed very well and has an idea about the position of the different member states of the committee regarding the topics.

 If you think the description above fits you and you have some previous experience with Model African Union or Model United Nations conferences, you are welcome to apply as a Chairperson and might get the chance to chair one of the eight committees that are going to be simulated during the Model African Union Bayreuth Conference.
 Please check out our website if you would like to apply as a Chair.
 There you find an application form, including an essay question for each committee.
 Choose the committee you are most interested to chair and write an essay on the topic presented in the application form.
 Once our admissions team received your application they will contact you.

 I’d like to volunteer during the conference.
 Where can I register and what exactly will I do during the conference?

 You will be able to apply as a volunteer on our website very soon.
-There you also can specify which department you would like to work in: logistics, culture, public relations and IT, finance, technical workshop committe or admissions.
+There you also can specify which department you would like to work in: Culture, public relations and IT, finance, technical workshop committee or admissions.
 The Commissioner of the respective department will explain what your tasks will look like.
 You will also receive a certificate for your dedication and involvement.

 What is the Code of Conduct?